-SUMMARY OF THE ANNUAL GROUNDWATER CONDITIONS REPORT FOR THE AGUA CALIENTE INDIAN RESERVATION, WATER YEAR 2023
+SUMMARY OF THE ANNUAL GROUNDWATER CONDITIONS REPORT FOR THE AGUA CALIENTE INDIAN RESERVATION, WATER YEAR 2024

-May 31, 2024
+May 27, 2025

-In April 2024, 1 the Agua Caliente Water Authority (ACWA) completed its Annual Groundwater Conditions Report (Report) for Water Year2 (WY) 2023 that presents the current and historical conditions of the water resources managed by ACWA.
+In April 2025, the Agua Caliente Water Authority (ACWA) completed its Annual Groundwater Conditions Report (Report) for Water Year1 (WY) 2024 that presents the current and historical conditions of the water resources managed by ACWA.
 ACWA is authorized by the ACWA Ordinance to manage the proper use of the groundwater resources of the Agua Caliente Band of Cahuilla Indians (ACBCI or Tribe).
-The Report summarizes the physical and administrative conditions of the Tribe's groundwater resources during WY 2023, in addition to providing historical background.
-This document presents a general summary of the data and conclusions presented in the WY 2023 Report.
+The Report summarizes the physical and administrative conditions of the Tribe's groundwater resources during WY 2024, in addition to providing historical background.
+This document presents a general summary of the data and conclusions presented in the WY 2024 Report.

-The Report describes the location and geologic setting of the Agua Caliente Indian Reservation (ACIR) in relation to the Coachella Valley Groundwater Basin and management areas established by water purveyors in the Coachella Valley.
+The Report describes the location and geologic setting of the Agua Caliente Indian Reservation (ACIR or Reservation) in relation to the Coachella Valley Groundwater Basin and management areas established by water purveyors in the Coachella Valley.
 ACIR is situated entirely within the Indio Subbasin of the Coachella Valley Groundwater Basin; the subbasin is further subdivided into two management areas (MAs): the West Whitewater MA and the East Whitewater MA.
 The focus of the Report is to describe groundwater conditions that exist beneath the ACIR, which is located within the West Whitewater MA of the Indio Subbasin.
 Groundwater flowing into the West Whitewater MA originates as underflow from the San Gorgonio Pass and Mission Creek Subbasins; while recharge from surface flow originates in drainage areas of the San Jacinto and San Bernardino Mountains.
 Groundwater flowing out of the West Whitewater MA occurs as groundwater underflow to the East Whitewater MA and potentially as evapotranspiration from water dependent plants.
 The general groundwater flow direction in the West Whitewater MA is from the northwest to the southeast.

-WY 2023 Basin Conditions
+WY 2024 Basin Conditions

-The Report describes the hydrologic conditions on the ACIR as informed by nearby precipitation and streamflow.
-Total rainfall at the Palm Springs precipitation gage during WY 2023 was 8.5 inches, which is more than the long-term average of 5.2 inches.
-Similarly, natural streamflow measured at creeks and drainages along the eastern side of the San Jacinto Mountains was also higher than the long-term average.
-The above average runoff from creeks and drainages is further supported by above-normal precipitation that occurred at higher elevation precipitation gages.
-WY 2023 is characterized as a wetter than normal hydrologic year based on both precipitation and naturally occurring streamflow.
+The Report describes the hydrologic conditions on the ACIR based on nearby precipitation and streamflow stations.
+Rainfall at climate stations located near the Reservation ranged from 71% of the long-term average at the Palm Springs station, to 105% of the long-term average at the Cathedral Canyon station.
+Natural streamflow measured at creeks and drainages along the eastern side of the San Jacinto Mountains was slightly greater than the long-term averages.
+The combination of slightly below average precipitation at some stations and slightly above average natural streamflow means that WY 2024 can be characterized as an average hydrologic year.